Class of 2023 and Transfer Students

 What kinds of activities will take place at Welcome Days?

 Welcome Days will provide the opportunity for you to get to know your University and your fellow students.
-A full schedule of activities will be posted on this website in the days prior to the event.
+There is a full schedule of activities planned.
 Please check this site regularly, pay close attention to the schedule planned for you and take special notice of activities marked “MANDATORY.”

 When do I arrive?